 Finding a Therapist

 - You can consult the directory in your insurance plan, an online directory of licensed professionals from the appropriate state board or referral programs from national associations representing each profession (e.g. American Psychological Association).
-In addition, SIDRAN has a referral service on trauma-specific services.
+In addition, ISTSS and SIDRAN have referral services on trauma-specific services.
 The Association for Behavioral and Cognitive Therapies also has a therapist referral system with the capacity to search for specialists in trauma treatment.